 Have you ever ordered food from a restaurant, say Springfield’s famous cashew chicken, and when your food came out you were given beef lo mein instead?
 You clearly and patiently explain to the server that you would like cashew chicken and not beef lo mein – they nod their heads in understanding, take the dish to the back and when they come back out there was more beef added to your lo mein.
 How would you feel?
 Probably like you are going insane!

 I imagine this is what many toddlers go through – they really want something and in their mind they are stating it clearly, but we don’t always understand as adults.
-It actually can feel like a form of senility I would imaging, which makes it a very frustrating time for children!
+It actually can feel like a form of senility I would imagine, which makes it a very frustrating time for children!
 It is practically the same as moving to another country with another language where no one understands you.

 So in an effort to show you that you have messed up their order, they throw a tantrum…just like so many adults I know!
 In short, most toddlers know what they want, but conveying this to an adult can be a frustrating endeavor for them.